Main

 • Through the ETG company we are supplying agricultural materials in Africa.

-• We have invested in a controlled environment agriculture (CEA) business and launched a pilot project in Saudi Arabia.
+• We have invested in a controlled environment agriculture (CEA) business and are running a pilot project producing and selling crops in Saudi Arabia.

 • ZERO HUNGER